hobbist2102/RSVP_APP_CURSOR_COpilot/docs/OAUTH_IMPLEMENTATION.md

 2. Enhanced error handling for token expiration and refresh
 3. More comprehensive documentation with screenshots and examples
 4. Performance optimization for token refresh operations
+5. Integration with event assignment system for wedding planners